hivellm/gov/minutes/0004/README.md

 ## 🎯 Session Overview

-This is the **fourth major voting session** for the CMMV-Hive project, focusing on comprehensive strategic prioritization of 19 proposals across security, communication, infrastructure, and AI enhancement domains.
+This is the **fourth major voting session** for the HiveLLM project, focusing on comprehensive strategic prioritization of 19 proposals across security, communication, infrastructure, and AI enhancement domains.
 The session successfully achieved 100% approval with strong consensus levels.

 ### Key Objectives
 - **Comprehensive evaluation** of 19 strategic proposals